ztyyLV/barcode-reader-docs-mobile/programming/android/quick-performance-settings.md

 noTitleIndex: true
 ---

-# Quick Setup -- Performance Settings
+# Quickly Adjust on the Performance

 If you have followed the previous steps, you got a basic video streaming barcode reading app.
 However, you might be still puzzled by the following issues: